rorywalsh/CsoundUnity/Documentation~/presets.md

 You cannot have more than one preset with the same name in the same folder.
 CsoundUnityPresets come with the *.asset* extension.

 The *To JSON* button next to each preset name lets you convert that preset in the JSON format.
+It will be saved in the same folder of the **CsoundUnityPreset** you're trying to convert.

 ##### JSON Presets